 Storage Solution - SSD and HDD

-In 2016, I can't imagine building a PC without a solid state drive.
-We're going with an inexpensive 240GB option in the Kingston SSDNOW that should be more than capable of handling your OS and favorite programs.
+Today, I can't imagine building a PC without a solid state drive.
+We're going with an inexpensive 250GB M.2 option in the WD Blue 250.
+This is more than enough room for your OS and favorite programs.

 In addition, we're going with a fast hard drive in the Western Digital Caviar Blue that's 7200RPM with a 1TB capacity.
 An additional TB can be found in the Hitachi Deskstar series for around $20 more.

 While your hard drive is certainly important for functionality it's not that important in terms of in-game performance.
 Try to find a 7200RPM hard drive that fits within your budget and has the amount of capacity you need.
 For DVD drives, I generally try to find one that's around $20 as I tend to use it only on occasion.